What is Service Desk Management: A Comprehensive IT Support Guide

 -

-Service Level Agreements (SLAs): This is your formal promise to the end user or the business.
-An SLA is a contract that clearly defines the level of service to expect, spelling out things like response times and resolution targets for different issues.
-For example, an SLA might guarantee that a critical system outage will get a response within 15 minutes and be resolved within 4 hours.
-Breaching an SLA can have financial penalties or impact customer trust.
+Service Level Agreements (SLAs): An SLA serves as a formal commitment between the service provider and the end user or business unit.
+This contract defines the expected service level, specifically outlining response times and resolution targets based on the severity of the issue.
+For instance, an SLA might state that a critical system failure requires a response within 15 minutes and a full resolution within 4 hours.
+Failing to meet these targets can result in financial penalties or a loss of organizational trust.

 -